Japoelho/Minimum/README.md

 Contains a validation from DataAnnotations for a general way to validate objects.

-# Version 0.9
+# Version 1.0
-- DataAccess ready for aggregates implementation, some performance optimizations done.
-- Started AccessStatement (queries for Access).
-- Added a few new Text functions.
+- First useable version.
+Trying it out on various projects, will be adding more features as I figure out the needs and problems.
-- Working on adding javascripts and other web-content functions/libraries.
+- Working on the Javascript Common Library/Tools.
+- Thinking on more useful tools/stuff that should be in here.